A branching particle system as a model of semipushed fronts: The Green function

 Then, Equation (\ref{exp:1}) applied to $x=1$, divided by Equation (\ref{exp:1}) implies that for $L$ large enough, This inequality combined with Equations (\ref{phiub}) from Lemma \ref{lemma:ubsf}, (\ref{f:xi}) and (\ref{g:xi}) yields the expected control on $\varphi_{\linf+\xi}$.

-The estimate on $\psi_{\linf+\xi}$ can be easily deduced from Equations (\ref{psiub}) from Lemma \ref{lemma:ubsf} and from Equation (\ref{exp:1}) on $[0,L-1]$.
+The estimate on $\psi_{\linf+\xi}$ can easily be deduced from Equations (\ref{psiub}) from Lemma \ref{lemma:ubsf} and from Equation (\ref{exp:1}) on $[0,L-1]$.
 For $x\in[L-1,L],$ we use that for $L$ large enough.
-Therefore, we have according to Equation (\ref{psiub}) that for $L$ large enough and $x\in[L-1,L]$,
+Putting this together with Equation (\ref{psiub}), we get that for $L$ large enough and $x\in[L-1,L]$,

 which concludes the proof of the lemma. \end{proof}